MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/includes/spring-cloud-azure/spring-security-support.md

 Spring Security has made it easy to secure your Spring based applications with powerful abstractions and extensible interfaces.
 However, as powerful as the Spring framework can be, it is not tailored to a specific identity provider.

-The `spring-cloud-azure-starter-active-directory` (`aad-starter` for short) provides the most optimal way to connect your `web application` to an Azure Active Directory (Azure AD for short) tenant and protect `resource server` with Azure AD.
-It uses the Oauth 2.0 protocol to protect `web applications` and `resource servers`.
+The `spring-cloud-azure-starter-active-directory` provides the most optimal way to connect your web application to an Azure Active Directory (Azure AD for short) tenant and protect your resource server with Azure AD.
+It uses the Oauth 2.0 protocol to protect web applications and resource servers.

 #### Accessing a web application